Home > Research > Researchers > Helen O'Keeffe

 Research overview

 My research focuses on particle physics, in particular measuring properties of the neutrino.
-I collaborate with the Tokai to Kamioka (T2K), Hyper-Kamiokande and SNO+ experiments.
-Within these experiments, my research interests include the analysis of neutral pion production in neutrino-nucleon interactions, development of Data Acquisition methods for next-generation experiments, precision measurements of radioactive backgrounds and searches for invisible modes of nucleon decay.
+I collaborate with the Tokai to Kamioka (T2K) and Hyper-Kamiokande experiments.
+Within these experiments, my research interests include the analysis and categorisation of (anti)neutrino-nucleon interactions and development of Data Acquisition methods for next-generation experiments.

-In addition to my research, I organise the annual “Particle Physics Masterclass” at Lancaster, attended by approximately 180 local sixth form students.
+In addition to my research, I co-organise the annual “Particle Physics Masterclass” at Lancaster, attended by approximately 180 local sixth form students.

 PhD supervision